Project-Sebi/Project-Sebi/README.md

 - PS 6 is a simplified replication of a 2012 Diff-in-Diff paper Commodity Price Shocks and Civil Conflict: Evidence from Colombia by Dube and Vargas
 - PS 7 uses Matching method between similar treated and control subjects
 - PS 8 uses interaction effects and Mathing methods

-- Problem Set 9 was introduction to Machine Learning (bias, variance, K-nearest neighbors)
+- PS 9 was introduction to Machine Learning (bias, variance, K-nearest neighbors)
 - PS 10 was regression and classification
 - PS 11 looked at sparse and flexible regressions (lasso, ridge, smoothing by derivation)
 - PS 12 was introduction to decision tress

-CodeAcademy course, Exploratory Data Analysis in Python pandas, numpy, matplotlib, seaborn data cleaning:
+CodeAcademy course, Exploratory Data Analysis in Python pandas, numpy, matplotlib, seaborn corresponding files: Data Cleaning in Python, Data Visualization in Python

+WORKING ON:

+CodeAcademy course: Build a Machine Learning Model with Python sklearn corresponding files:

 <!---